FrogBattle/HelioBench/timelog.md

 ### 07 Oct 2021

-* *1.5 hours* Skimmed the AIBench publication and took notes.
+* *1.5 hour* Skimmed the AIBench publication and took notes.
-* *1.5 hours* Read the Pattern based benchmarking publication and took notes.
+* *1.5 hour* Read the Pattern based benchmarking publication and took notes.
-* *0.5 hours* Created and sent out meeting agenda for later today.
+* *0.5 hour* Created and sent out meeting agenda for later today.
-* *0.5 hours* Had a meeting and send out action points.
+* *0.5 hour* Had a meeting and send out action points.
+* *0.5 hour* Setting up and playing with DeathStarBench.

 ## 05 Oct 2021